verbb/formie/docs/guides/submissions-workflows/relations-between-submissions-and-entries.md

 {% endif %}
 ```

-## Find submissions for an element
+## Find Submissions for an Element

 ```twig
 {% set entry = craft.entries.id(2242).one() %}